isomerpages/seab-corp/news/press-releases/_posts/2023-11-15-post-Release of 2023 PSLE Results and Secondary 1 Posting Exercise.md

 S1 PIN to log in to the Secondary 1 Internet System (S1-IS) and submit their S1 school choices and options online.
-The S1-IS will be accessible from 11.30am on Wednesday, 22 November 2023 to 3.00pm on Tuesday, 28 November 2023 through MOE’s S1 Posting website at www.moe.gov.sg/s1-posting.</p>
+The S1-IS will be accessible from 11.30am on Wednesday, 22 November 2023 to 3.00pm on Tuesday, 28 November 2023 through MOE’s S1 Posting website at <a href="http://www.moe.gov.sg/s1-posting" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/s1-posting</a>.</p>
 <p>9.
 Students, in discussion with their parents, should first consider their
 school choices and complete the S1 Option Form before logging on to the S1-IS to submit their S1 school choices and options.
 This will help in